Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 6. Click Apply to accept your changes and keep the Properties Browser open.

-1. Right-click FigureOfMerit1 () in the Object Browser.
+1. Right-click on FigureOfMerit1 () in the Object Browser.

 2. Select Report & Graph Manager... () in the shortcut menu.

-3. Select the Percent Satisfied () report in the Styles listin the Report & Graph Manager.
+3. Select the Percent Satisfied () report in the Styles () folder in the Report & Graph Manager.

 4. Click Generate....

-6. One result is the percentage of coverage along the route when using all four stations.
-You'll compare this number to your analysis when using Analyzer.
+6. The route is approximately 93 percent satisfied when all four stations are utilized.
+You'll compare this number to your analysis by using the ModelCenter application.

 7. Close the report and the Report & Graph Manager.